 Deep thoughts from S&P Capital IQ Chief Equity Strategist Sam Stovall: “If everybody’s optimistic, who is left to buy?
 If everybody’s pessimistic, who’s left to sell?”

 In 2012, the best-performing sector was Financials.
-In prior years, with the IVA explained for debt lending, everyone hated real estate and bank stocks so much that they couldn’t possibly hate it any more.
+In prior years, everyone hated real estate and bank stocks so much that they couldn’t possibly hate it any more.

 When all the experts and forecasts agree, something else is going to happen.